 Have your trip planned by those who know Murray best!
 We've got the inside scoop on the best places to stay, eat, shop and visit.
-Take all the work out of planning your visit with an itinerary.
-The itineraries are made according to season and interest, however, most activities are not exclusive to that season.
-Click the following links for seasonal schedules: winter, spring, summer, fall.
+Take the work out of planning your visit with one of these full-day itineraries: The Great Outdoors or Explore Kentucky's Heritage.

 Outdoors, Hunting and Fishing

 Murray and its surrounding region is ideal for hunting and fishing.
 Kentucky Lake is known as the “Crappie Capital” of the world.
 The lake also offers other types of fish such as largemouth and smallmouth bass, spots, bluegill, red ear, white bass, shell cracker, stripers and sauger.
 Dedicated fisherman come from near and far to sample the wealth of the lake.
 For those who do not already have a boat, everything from fishing boats to yachts to sailboats are available for rent.

 For hunters, there are more than 250 days of hunting seasons for the area, complemented by vast hunting ground.
 High on the list for the regions hunters are white-tailed deer.
 Kentucky is regularly in the top five states in producing record book deer.
 Nearby Clarks River National Wildlife Refuge offers open hunting in rich bottomland hardwoods.

 With its close proximity to the Land Between the Lakes National Recreation Area, Murray is a paradise for any outdoorsman.
 LBL presents a big-woods hunting experience on 170,000 acres of ridges and hollows.

 Murray's great outdoor life has even gained national recognition by Outdoor Life magazine.
 Murray State was named a top 10 university for students who love to hunt and fish.